A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Approach and Results

-\textbf{Results.} To save space, Table~\ref{table:oss_llm_detection_result} shows the results for two models; however, results for all models are available here.\footnote{\url{\repositoryUrl/result/oss-llm-detection-result.pdf}} The findings indicate that the Flan-T5 series LLMs are unable to consistently detect SATD in test code, with their effectiveness varying depending on the prompting strategy, shots, and model size.
+\textbf{Results.} Table~\ref{table:oss_llm_detection_result} reports the results for the T5 model family, ranging from T5-SMALL to T5-XXL.
+The findings indicate that the Flan-T5 series LLMs are unable to consistently detect SATD in test code, with their effectiveness varying depending on the prompting strategy, shots, and model size.
 In most cases, the smaller models---T5-Small, T5-Base, and T5-Large---failed to detect SATD, resulting in zero recall and, consequently, zero precision.

-Between the two largest models, T5-XL consistently achieved higher precision than T5-XXL, often reaching near-perfect precision (e.g., 1.0) with keyword-based prompts such as MAT, Jitterbug, and Ours.
+Between the two largest models, T5-XL consistently achieved higher precision than T5-XXL, often reaching near-perfect precision (e.g., 1.0) with keyword-based prompts (MAT and Jitterbug).
 However, this high precision generally came at the expense of very low recall.
 The Ours prompt performed competitively, achieving a maximum F1-score of 0.54.
 In contrast, the No Keyword and GPT-4 prompts yielded poor results, with many zero-shot and few-shot runs failing to detect any SATD (F1 = 0.0).
 Meanwhile, the T5-XXL models demonstrated higher recall, frequently exceeding 0.8, but with substantially lower precision (ranging from 0.10 to 0.42).
 When comparing the F1-scores of T5-XXL across different prompt variations with those reported by Sheikhaei et al.~\cite{sheikhaei_empirical_2024}, we observe similar overall trends; however, the scores in our evaluation are approximately 30\% lower.
 Overall, the MAT-based keyword prompts achieved the highest F1-score (0.68).
 This strong performance is largely due to the high prevalence of MAT-suggested keywords—particularly \textit{TODO}—in SATD comments and their absence in non-SATD comments within our test dataset.
 For instance, using the MAT approach, the model correctly identified 71 SATD comments out of 137 with the Flan-T5-XL (zero-shot) setup but failed to detect the remaining 66, even when other obvious indicators (e.g., yuck, workaround) were present.
 A clear example of a missed case is the comment \textit{“// kinda sorta wrong, but for testing’s sake...”}, which expresses technical debt but lacks any MAT-suggested keywords.

 These findings indicate that the choice of prompt has a substantial impact on model performance.
 Increasing the number of shots (0→2→4), however, did not consistently improve results; this trend was also observed by Sheikhaei et al.~\cite{sheikhaei_empirical_2024}.
 In both studies, the best performance was achieved under zero-shot settings, as demonstrated by T5-XL with MAT-based prompts in our experiments.